Women's Rights In The Workplace

 As well as disability discrimination we have extensive experience and expertise in dealing with women’s rights in the workplace.
 Family-friendly employment rights have gone way up the agenda in recent years because companies would not be able to recruit and retain talent if about half of the workforce was excluded from the job market.
 Sadly, it’s not all roses though and we regularly act for women to protect female rights in the workplace and safeguard women’s rights at work.

 Women’s rights in the workplace are even more important in sectors where women are under-represented and where they have been traditionally excluded.
 There is no reason a woman cannot be a firefighter or an engineer, but schools still need to change attitudes to traditionally male careers.
 We act for senior women in the workplace – bankers, law firm partners, senior marketing execs – all of whom who have suffered some form of ill treatment because of their sex.
-We are passionate about supporting female rights in the workplace and family friendly rights in the workplace.
+We are passionate about supporting both female rights in the workplace and family friendly rights in the workplace.

 If you think you’ve hit the glass ceiling or are in any way being treated in a way you prefer not to be because you are a woman or because you are a parent take advice.
 See our pages on protected period and maternity and on sex discrimination and harassment.